 Who you engage with, where you engage and how you engage are incredibly important.
 Institute a tone for your brand, visualise your brand as a human being and then create a persona to fit, how they would speak, how they would act in a perilous situation, what books they read; create a backstory.

-Make sure everyone is reading from the same page.
+Therefore, make sure everyone is reading from the same page.
 Clue everyone up on your vision and philosophy, aims and objectives.

-Google analytics tells you what happened.
+Google Analytics tells you what happened.
 KISSmetrics tells you who did it.

 KISSmetrics are not stupid.
 They know that their audience almost certainly uses Google analytics to garner information about their site.
 KISSmetrics also understand that their audience’s initial reaction to metric software is, “why would I need software other than Google analytics?”
 KISS talks to both audiences as if they were their audience alone.

 KISS’s headline is the purest way that a web developer could describe the value of the KISSmetrics brand: instant affinity built.

 Tom Ford wanted to design a menswear brand for the man’s man’.
 To do that he recognised that a brand needs to express an attitude, it needs to have a personality.